team-moeller/better-access-charts/README.md

 Take a look at the demo and let yourself be inspired by the possibilities.

-## Steps to get started:
+## You want to give it a try?
 1. Download the demo database
-2. ~~Push the button "Save Chart.js" to save chart.js to your hard disk~~
-3. Push the button: "Create Chart"
+2. Push the button: "Create Chart"

 You find a detailed list of prerequsites in the wiki: [Prerequisites to get started](https://github.com/team-moeller/better-access-charts/wiki/Prerequisites-to-get-started).